Cognexus-Labs/FarmX/README.md

 ## Contributing
-After the Google Solution Challenge 2023, We will welcome contributions to FarmX from anyone interested in helping farmers optimize their operations and improve food security.
+Soon, We will welcome contributions to FarmX from anyone interested in helping farmers optimize their operations and improve food security.
 To contribute, simply fork the repository and submit a pull request with your changes.

 ## License
 FarmX is released under the MIT License.
 See LICENSE for details.